Sony Xperia 1 VII

 The Sony Xperia 1 VII is a flagship smartphone announced by Sony on May 13, 2025.
-It features a 6.5-inch FHD+ OLED screen with a 19.5:9 aspect ratio, powered by the Snapdragon 8 Elite chipset.
+It features a 6.5-inch LTPO FHD+ OLED screen with a 19.5:9 aspect ratio, powered by the Snapdragon 8 Elite chipset, with upgraded, bigger ultrawide sensor than its predecessor.
 The phone includes a 3.5mm headphone jack and supports expandable storage via a microSD card slot.
+It was succeeded by the Xperia 1 VIII on 13 May 2026, exactly 1 year after the Xperia 1 VII was unveiled.

 Hardware

 The audio capabilities of the Xperia 1 VII have been enhanced with high-end components from Sony's Walkman audio players, including higher quality solder in the headphone jack and support for AI-based DSEE Ultimate upscaling, Hi-Res, LDAC, and Dolby Atmos formats.
 The stereo speakers have also received a bass boost for improved sound quality.
-The Xperia 1 VII is equipped with a 5000 mAh battery and offers 512 GB of internal storage, paired with 12/16 GB of RAM.
+The Xperia 1 VII is equipped with a 5000 mAh battery and offers 256GB of internal storage, paired with 12GB of RAM.

 The display technology includes adaptive brightness that adjusts based on light sensors on both the front and back of the device.
 The device supports Wi-Fi 7.
+Xperia 1 VII brings back the signature purple color of the Xperia since the Xperia 1 IV.

 Camera

 One of the key improvements in the Xperia 1 VII is its camera system, which includes an AI-based auto-framing mode for video recording and a 48-megapixel ultrawide lens with a sensor twice as large as the previous model.
 The ultrawide lens is designed to perform better in low light conditions.
+The main camera and telephoto camera remain identical to the Xperia 1 VI.
+The Xperia 1 VII marks the final Xperia to have continuous optical zoom introduced in Xperia 1 IV and updated in Xperia 1 VI, as the successor, Xperia 1 VIII ditched the technology for a fixed but bigger telephoto zoom lens and sensor.

 Smartphone reviews have generally praised the camera and image quality of Sony Xperia 1 VII.
 The reviews conclude that the camera is very good, but not on par with the very best.

 Software

-The phone comes with Android 15, with up to 4 major Android upgrades and 6 years of security updates promised.
+The phone comes with Android 15, with up to 4 major Android upgrades and 6 years of security updates promised, up from its predecessor, which comes with 3 major Android upgrades and 4 years of security patch updates.
+It received the Android 16 update in September 2025.
+With the upcoming Android 17 update, alongside the Xperia 1 VI and Xperia 1 VIII, the Xperia 1 VII will gain the Desktop Mode introduced in Android 17 alongside a new quick settings panel, a screen recording update, and new wallpaper and style features.